flatpak/flatpak-docs/docs/introduction.rst

 How it works
 ------------

-Familiarity with a few key concepts is enough to understand how Flatpak works, as well as how it differs from traditional software packages.
+Flatpak can be understood through a small number of key concepts.
+These also help to explain how it differs from traditional software packages.

 .. image:: ../images/diagram.svg

 Runtimes
 ^^^^^^^^

-Runtimes provide the basic dependencies that applications might require.
+Runtimes provide the basic dependencies that are used by applications.
 Various runtimes are available, from more minimal (but more stable) Freedesktop runtimes, to larger runtimes produced by desktops like GNOME or KDE.
 (The `runtimes page <http://flatpak.org/runtimes.html>`_ on flatpak.org provides an overview of the runtimes that are currently available.)

 Each application must be built against a runtime, and this runtime must be installed on a host system in order for the application to run.
 Users can install multiple different runtimes at the same time, including different versions of the same runtime.